-There is potential for the project to foster well-being in the surrounding communities.
-The aspirations of surrounding communities involved in the siting process align with those of the Township of The North Shore, particularly when considering the project as a broader regional initiative.
-They recognize the need for additional industry to provide economic diversification in the area to reach community development goals, and to maintain/increase quality of life.
-Preliminary discussions have revealed a strong interest in the economic development potentials offered by the project to the broad area.
-More dialogue and engagement will be needed to understand the perspective of First Nation and Métis communities, and others, in the area.
+There is also potential for the APM Project to foster well-being in the surrounding communities.
+The aspirations of surrounding communities involved in the siting process align with those of Spanish, particularly when considering the APM Project as a broader regional initiative.
+They recognise the need for additional industry to provide economic diversification to reach area development goals and to maintain/increase quality of life.
+Preliminary discussions have revealed a strong interest in the economic development potentials offered by the project to the broader area.
+Leadership in one community east of Spanish has expressed opposition to the APM Project, and more dialogue and engagement will be needed to understand questions and concerns of that community as well as First Nation and Métis communities, and others, in the area.

-At this point in time, there appears to be a high potential for sustained interest in the surrounding communities.
+At this point in time, there appears to be high potential for sustained interest in the surrounding communities.
 Three surrounding communities are actively involved in the siting process as interested communities, and support continuing to learn about the APM Project.
-Local community leaders have indicated it is important to have the involvement of First Nation and Métis communities in the area.
+Local community leaders have indicated that it is important to have the involvement of First Nation and Métis communities in the area.

-It is noteworthy the municipalities in the area, inclusive of Elliot Lake, Blind River, the Township of The North Shore and Spanish function as a region.
+It is noteworthy the municipalities in the area, inclusive of Elliot Lake, Blind River, Township of The North Shore, and Town of Spanish function as a region.
 Each is involved in the siting process as 'interested communities'.
-They are politically autonomous but they are also formally tied to one another through their political and administrative constituency as fellow neighbouring communities.
+They are politically autonomous, but they are also formally tied to one another through their political and administrative constituency as fellow neighbouring communities.
 For instance, there is a good working relationship among the local surrounding communities through the ELNOS Corporation.
 Beyond their shared interest in learning about the APM Project, these communities are connected through government ties and shared planning.

 As well, there are a variety of other linkages that further speak to the broader connections between the municipalities.
-They share facilities and services, and have a common heritage with uranium mining.
+They share facilities and services and have a common heritage with uranium mining.
 They come together for community events and have developed some relationships with First Nation and Métis communities in the area.
 They have a willingness to share common opportunities to benefit from the APM Project which has encouraged cohesion across the communities.
-Engagement of these communities would need to continue and be broadened to include potentially affected First Nation and Métis communities.
+Engagement of these communities would need to continue and be broadened to include First Nation and Métis communities.

 There are some uncertainties associated with the preceding analysis due to the preliminary nature of the work at this stage.
-These uncertainties and challenges include:
+These uncertainties and challenges include the following: